Scott Coffman Logo

 rm -f "${report}"

-Here’s a small Linux script that prints recent account-related events from common auth logs.
+Here is a small Linux script that prints recent account related events from common auth logs.
 Paths vary by distro, so adjust as needed.
-This version also emails the output.
+This version also emails the output when mail is available.

 #!/usr/bin/env bash